 If you feel disrespected, your partner probably isn’t doing a good job of accepting and respecting your values.
 Your partner shouldn’t make sarcastic comments about your opinions or try to change your mind.
 Instead, they should at least attempt to understand your beliefs and find common ground with you.
 If your partner doesn’t even try to see your side of things, your different value systems might always be a point of contention in your relationship.
 Ultimately, you’ll have to decide whether or not that’s a deal breaker.

 It’s normal to feel insecure at the start of a relationship.
 You might worry that your flaws will drive your new partner away.
 It’s not normal, however, for your partner to point out all of those flaws and criticize you for them.

 A partner who gives you backhanded compliments or insults you, even in a joking way, doesn’t have your best interests at heart.
 Your partner shouldn’t tear you down or try to undermine your confidence.
-They should compliment you in a genuine way, build you up, and support you.
+They should genuinely compliment you, build you up, and support you.
 This should include your time together in the bedroom.
 It’s perfectly natural to feel awkward trying new things, but your partner should always try to create a safe space for you.

 If your partner has already lied to you or broken their promises so many times that you don’t trust them anymore, that’s a huge relationship red flag.
 It’s almost impossible to build a healthy relationship with someone you can’t trust or rely on.

 You’ll always doubt everything they say, and you’ll never be able to feel safe and secure in the relationship.
 You may even resort to unhealthy behaviors like going through their phone to see if they’re telling you the truth.
 Don’t drive yourself crazy by staying in a relationship with someone who lies to you.
 You deserve honesty and respect from your partner.